00JIMMY00/Grad_Doc/Book.md

 ### 1.1.
 Background and Context

-Large Language Models (LLMs) such as GPT-3 and PaLM 2 have demonstrated an impressive ability to generate human-like text and answer questions.
+Large Language Models (LLMs) such as GPT-3 and Gemini have demonstrated an impressive ability to generate human-like text and answer questions.
 However, they are inherently limited to the data they were trained on and can suffer from **hallucinations** – confident-sounding but incorrect statements.
 As organizations and individuals seek to apply LLMs to specialized domains or private datasets, two major challenges arise:

 * **Knowledge Limitations:** An LLM cannot know facts or data added after its training cutoff, nor details specific to a company’s internal documents if those were never in its training set.
 For example, a model might not accurately answer questions about a new policy document or an unpublished research paper.
 * **Accuracy and Trust:** Even when an LLM attempts to answer, it might produce plausible but incorrect information (hallucinations) or be unable to cite sources for its statements.
 In high-stakes domains (medical, legal, enterprise data) this is unacceptable without verification.

 To overcome these issues, the AI community introduced **Retrieval-Augmented Generation (RAG)** around 2020 as a framework to give LLMs access to external knowledge bases.
 In RAG, when a user asks a question, the system first performs a **retrieval step**: searching a collection of documents for relevant information.
 The retrieved text (such as paragraphs or “chunks” from documents) is then provided to the LLM along with the original query.
 This additional context “grounds” the LLM’s answer in factual references.
 It’s analogous to an “open-book exam” where the model can refer to a book (the documents) instead of relying solely on memory.
 The result is a more accurate and up-to-date response, often with source citations, increasing the answer’s trustworthiness.

 In recent years, RAG has gained significance as a technique to build intelligent assistants and QA systems on private data (company knowledge bases, personal notes, academic literature, etc.).
 Tech companies and open-source communities have created tools to facilitate RAG, including vector databases for efficient similarity search and APIs for high-quality embeddings.
 This project builds on these advances by creating a small-scale but end-to-end RAG system that can be run locally.
-It leverages a **PostgreSQL** database with the **pgvector** extension as the document store, uses **embedding models** to encode textual data into vectors for semantic search, and integrates with large language models (via **Google’s PaLM API** or a local model like **DeepSeek** R1) to generate answers.
+It leverages a **PostgreSQL** database with the **pgvector** extension as the document store, uses **embedding models** to encode textual data into vectors for semantic search, and integrates with large language models (via **Google’s Gemini API** or a local model like **DeepSeek** R1) to generate answers.
 The chosen technologies situate this project at the intersection of natural language processing, information retrieval, and software engineering for AI applications.

 ### 1.2.
 Problem Statement